Justine Larbalestier

 Not a good day.
 Not at all.
 But laptop came out of it—while not quite as aesthetically pleasing as before—mostly functional.

-1. janet Says:
+1. janet on #

 I can sympathize.
 My phone/palm pilot got a bath in rum-praline sauce a week or so ago, and I don’t think it’ll ever be the same again….

-2. Cherie Priest Says:
+2. Cherie Priest on #

 Ow.
 As the owner of a new laptop myself (prompted by the death of another a few weeks ago) I feel a special sort of sympathy for you.

-3. 4.
-Justine Says:
+4. Justine on #

 Thanks for the sympathy!
 It coulda been worse—it still works.
 The casing and a wee bit of the screen are just not, um, as pristine as they once were.
 It was more the stress of it not starting up for some considerable time, and having to dash across town for emergency tech intervention, and all the waiting and blah blah blah that involves.